Sparsh-Dwivedi/Customer-Churn-Analysis/README.md

 *	Clean the data by handling missing values, outliers, and inconsistencies.

 <br><b>2.
 Exploratory Data Analysis (EDA): :</b></br>
-*	Conduct univariate and bivariate analysis to understand the distribution of key variables and their relationships with churn.
+*	Conduct univariate & bivariate analysis to understand the distribution of key variables and their relationships with churn.
 *	Visualizations:
 *	Histograms: Analyze the distribution of values in various columns like monthly charges, total charges, and other numerical variables.
 *	Bar charts: Explore the relationship between churn and categorical variables like paperless billing, internet service, and contract type.